MLK Celebration, Education & Learning Series 2018

-Tuesday, January 24, 2017 | 4:00pm - 5:30pm | Ira Allen Chapel
+Tuesday, January 23 | 4:00pm - 5:30pm | Ira Allen Chapel

-THIS IS A TICKETED EVENT Tickets are FREE and available per the following schedule:
+Tickets are required.
+Tickets are FREE and available per the following schedule:

-- Friday, January 20, tickets are available to the general public (1 per person).
+- Friday, January 19, tickets are available to the general public (1 per person).

 To request a disability-related accommodation, please contact Student Accessibility Services at 802-656-7753.

 The keynote presentation is sponsored by President Tom Sullivan, Department of Student Life, and the Office of the Vice President for Human Resources, Diversity and Multicultural Affairs.

 Tuesday, January 16 | 11:00am - 3:00pm | Davis Center (1st Floor)